rikosintie/Discovery/docs/Getting_Started.md

 ----------------------------------------------------------------

 ???
-Note Windows 11 24h2 issues
+Note "Windows 11 24h2 issues"
     I developed the script on a Windows 11 22h1 laptop.
 On June 29, 2025 I cloned the repo to a Windows 11 24h2 laptop to demo for a friend and nothing worked!
 For some reason, Windows 11 24h2 installs Python 13.1 which is bleeding edge and several of the libraries I use haven't been updated to work with 13.1.

 ----------------------------------------------------------------